api3dao/airnode/packages/airnode-examples/README.md

 ### 19. (Optional) Make a withdrawal request

-Withdrawal request makes the Airnode return the funds of particular sponsor wallet back to sponsor.
-Doing this step is recommended when testing on public testnets.
+Withdrawal requests instruct the Airnode return the funds of particular sponsor wallet back to sponsor.
+This step is recommended when testing on public testnets.
 To do so run:

 ```sh